Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/18_chapter-15.md

-## Chapter 15: Title Screen, Save menu, Movements, Map Types, Cameria, I/O
+## Chapter 15: Title Screen, Save menu, Movements, Map Types, Camera, I/O

 This chapter is mostly about the remaining basics that need to be covered.
 You can get the sample `Chapter_15_Sample.zip` in the `Lessons > Chapter_15` directory.